nf2337/Mapping-Global-Foodscapes/tutorial2.md

 ## Setup:

-Download the datasets for [tutorial 2](https://drive.google.com/drive/folders/15nv45-Sps_vrG1or5YcvK3t7elLuS8Ay).
+Download the datasets for [tutorial 2](https://drive.google.com/drive/folders/15nv45-Sps_vrG1or5YcvK3t7elLuS8Ay) (Only the Croplands folder and the Urban-Populations file, ignore the sheet that says ONLY FOR PREVIEW) .
 I did some processing to present you with a clean and easy to navigate information.

 ## QGIS Project File